bozicb/bozicb.github.io/_posts/2018-04-07-future-implications-of-artificial-intelligence.markdown

 ## What will the future bring?

 So what will happen in the near future?
-Well, as most of us now, machine learning is currently one of the hottest topics in Computer Science.
+Well, as most of us know, machine learning is currently one of the hottest topics in Computer Science.
 The reason stems from the seemingly unlimited use cases in which machine learning can play a role.
 Where are we going?
 What will be the next big thing?
 Where will we be in ten years' time?
 The truth is, we are most probably goint to be surprised again by the next hot topic.
 However, some things are not all that unlikely to play a role very soon.